herbertlein/herbertlein/README.md

 - 👋 Hi, I’m @herbertlein
 - 👀 I’m interested in open dtu
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in github
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me test